industrial-edge/hello-world-at-scale/README.md

 The *##$ip$##* and *##$deviceName$##* indicate placeholders that will be replaced by device tags.

 Let's now create the device tags.
-Head over to Industrial Edge Management and open *Edge Devices/.../Tags*.
+Head over to Industrial Edge Management and open *Edge Devices/My Edge Devices/.../Tags*.

 ![Tags location](./docs/graphics/tags_1.png)